Alligator Hatchlings Learn to Hunt

 More Like This

-In The Alligator Dance: Courtship Behaviors in the Florida Everglades, male alligators in the Everglades engage in their bellowing ritual in hopes of attracting a mate.
+In The Alligator Courtship Dance, male alligators in the Everglades engage in their bellowing ritual in hopes of attracting a mate.
 This video is excerpted from BBC's Natural World Florida: America's Animal Paradise, a series displaying Florida’s diverse wildlife and its resilience against increasing environmental threats.

-In The Alligator Dance: Courtship Behaviors in the Florida Everglades, male alligators in the Everglades engage in their bellowing ritual in hopes of attracting a mate.
+In The Alligator Courtship Dance, male alligators in the Everglades engage in their bellowing ritual in hopes of attracting a mate.
 This video is excerpted from BBC's Natural World Florida: America's Animal Paradise, a series displaying Florida’s diverse wildlife and its resilience against increasing environmental threats.